-- Provide opportunities for children to test their ideas.
-Be flexible with schedules to nurture the children's spontaneity and curiosity.
-Give children plenty of time to make decisions, play, and reflect on their discoveries.
+Provide opportunities for your children to test their ideas.
+Be flexible with schedules to nurture your children's spontaneity and curiosity.
+Give your children plenty of time to make decisions, play, and reflect on their discoveries.

-- Help children to scaffold and move on to a higher level.
+Encourage your children to reach the next level.
 Talk to them about their ideas and encourage them to describe how they feel about their innovations and accomplishments.

-- Be a good listener.
-Give the children your full attention as they express their feelings and ideas.
+Be a good listener.
+Give your children your full attention as they express their feelings and ideas.
 Share their excitement.
 Write down their comments for documentation.

 - Share books that show characters expressing themselves in various ways.
 In the book The Squiggle by Carole Lexa Schaefer, a creative little girl models for her classmates all the exciting things she can do with a piece of yarn.
-See what the children in your group can do!
+See if your children are interested in sharing what they can do!